Once a scenario layer has been created, the next thing to do is sort out some budgets.

 You'll see that one line reflects the balance of your original base while the other takes into account the changes made in the scenario layer.
 This allows you to easily see the impact of the changes you are making.

-Should you wish to remove any of the base budgets from appearing in the layer, simply click into the budget and untick the 'include this budget in scenario' option.
+Should you wish to remove any of the base budgets from appearing in the layer, simply click into the budget and click the 'ignore' option.

 This will remove the base budget from the scenario layer but it will remain in base as normal.